sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 there are no issues.

 > **NOTE**: You may also want to familiarize yourself with the general approach to writing tests with Selenium Automation Bundle.
-Check out the [introduction] or the [advanced guide] to writing tests.
+Check out the [introduction] or the [fundamentals guide] to writing tests.

 Here's a list of steps when testing the UI with Selenium Automation Bundle: